Foil Drive logo

 Each airline has different restrictions and requirements, please contact your airline prior to travel.
 It is your responsibility to check and follow the rules and restrictions set by your airline of choice.
 You can find up-to-date information from IATA on their website and in their official document.
 Click here or click on the image below to view this document.

-If you are travelling with a Small Batteries, we recommend printing off the Small Battery SDS Document below:
+If you are travelling with our Small Batteries, we recommend printing off the Small Battery SDS Document below:

 SDS Small 4.2ah Foil Drive Lithium Battery.pdf343.5KB